joncros/DataMuse_Viz/README.md

-This site makes use of DataMuse to provide visualizations illustrating data about words and their relationships to other words.
-DataMuse is a RESTful API that provides access to data concerning words.
+This site makes use of Datamuse to provide visualizations illustrating data about words and their relationships to other words.
+Datamuse is a RESTful API that provides access to data concerning words.
 More information can be found
  <a href="http://www.datamuse.com/api/">here</a>.
 Currently (API version 1.1) only the English language is fully
  supported by Datamuse; Spanish is partially supported (parameters for finding words related to the query word are not supported).
 The site is built using Django and uses
- <a href="https://github.com/margaret/python-datamuse">python-datamuse</a> to send queries to DataMuse.
+ <a href="https://github.com/margaret/python-datamuse">python-datamuse</a> to send queries to Datamuse.

- <strong>Word Relationships</strong> These are the types of relationships that can be used when asking DataMuse for words related to a
+ <strong>Word Relationships</strong> These are the types of relationships that can be used when asking Datamuse for words related to a
- certain word, identified by the three-letter code used in the rel_[code] DataMuse parameter:
+ certain word, identified by the three-letter code used in the rel_[code] Datamuse parameter:
  <div>
 <table class="fullwidth">
 <thead>